stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 Replace _EXTRA-ACCOUNT_ with the username of the new account.

-Refer to the [Fedora Wiki article](https://fedoraproject.org/wiki/PostgreSQL) for more information on working with PostgreSQL.
+Refer to the [Fedora documentation](https://docs.fedoraproject.org/en-US/quick-docs/postgresql/) for more information on working with PostgreSQL.